rascada/webpack/README.md

 - Install additional libraries that you need, e.g. `vue-router`, `vue-resource`, `vuex`, etc...

-- Use your preferred `.eslintrc` config.
+- Use your preferred `.jscsrc` config.

 - Add your preferred CSS pre-processor, for example: